Dissolution of Marriage and Divorce Types

 Iddat is the period following the dissolution of marriage either by death or divorce, during which it is incumbent upon a woman not to enter into another marriage tie.

 However, a distinction must be drawn between the iddat to be observed following the death of the husband.
-The main reason for this waiting period is to get sure about the pregnancy and parentage of the child (if any).
+The main reason for this waiting period is to be sure about the pregnancy and parentage of the child (if any).

 A divorced wife is required to observe the period of iddat for three months, as per the Holy Quran: